 BUS 184 Business Communications

 This course introduces students to the foundations of communication in a business setting.
-Students are exposed to various topics related to interpersonal and group communication within the context of applications in an office or virtual office setting.
-Students will develop skills in the forms of written communication, including memos, emails, business letters, and reports.
-Communication ethics and cross-cultural communications are also explored.
-Upon completing the course, students will have an awareness of their personal communication style and be able to identify areas for further exploration of communication as a business skill.
+Students are exposed to various topics related to etiquette, interpersonal and group communication within the context of an office or virtual office setting.
+Students will develop skills using a 3 x 3 writing process applicable to all forms of written communication, including memos, emails, business letters, micro-messages and reports.
+Techniques for oral presentations with visual aids, communication ethics and cross-cultural communications are also explored.
+Upon completing the course, students will be able to analyze and adapt their message to the audience, be able to research, organize and draft a business message and be able to edit and proofread for clarity, conciseness and purpose.

 BUS 185 Ethics in Business and Industry

 The focus of this class will be on the application of ethics to contemporary issues occurring in today's business and industry.
 Students will also be exposed to the theoretical approaches to ethics.

 BUS 188 Human Relations in Business

 Students will become acquainted with acceptable patterns of behavior and performance standards that will enhance their skills in the workplace and in life.
 The student will be exposed to management techniques applicable to business, domestic, personal, and social lives.
 Exploration of issues include soft skills, diversity, leadership, teamwork, motivation, employee development, stress management, physical and emotional health, wellness, ethics, decision making, and problem solving toward the goal of improving interpersonal effectiveness on the job.
 This course is a general education course that will be of value to both the business and non-business student.

 This course introduces the students to the ten-key pad.
 Students will develop speed and accuracy using the touch method, review the principles of arithmetic, and transfer the skills to the solution of business problems.